Sydney-Informatics-Hub/Somatic-ShortV/README.md

 ├── Final_bams
 ├── <cohort>.config
 ├── Reference
 └── Somatic-ShortV
 ```

-`Somatic-ShortV` will be your working directory, submit your jobs within this directory.
+__Output will be created at this directory level.
+Submit jobs within the `Somatic-ShortV` directory__

 #### 1. Clone this respository